-$$f{PRI} = \frac{34 \bullet 109}{R{FS(S)} + 10,000}$$
+$$f{PRI} = \frac{34 \cdot 109}{R{FS(S)} + 10,000}$$

 In the event that the LTC3706 fails to start up properly and assume control of switching, there are several fail-safe mechanisms to help avoid overvoltage conditions.
 First, the LTC3705 implements a volt-second clamp that may be used to keep the primary-side duty cycle at a level that does not produce an excessive output voltage.
-Second, the timeout of the linear regulator (described in the following section) means that, unless the LTC3705 eventually suffers a gate drive undervoltage fault.
+Second, the timeout of the linear regulator (described in the following section) means that, unless the LTC3706 starts and supports the LTC3705's gate drives through the pulse transformer and on-chip rectifier, the LTC3705 eventually suffers a gate drive undervoltage fault.
 Finally, the LTC3706 has an independent overvoltage detection circuit that crowbars the output of the DC/DC converter using the synchronous secondary-side MOSFET switch.